opral/monorepo/inlang/guides/use-paraglide-with-nextjs-pages-router/use-paraglide-with-nextjs-pages-router.md

 ## Install ParaglideJS

 We will need to install two things.
-ParaglideJS itself, and the ParaglideJS Adapter for NextJS.
+ParaglideJS itself, and Paraglide-Next.

 ParaglideJS is the i18n library we will use for string translations.
-The Adapter makes it easier to integrate Paraglide with NextJS's i18n routing.
+Paraglide-Next makes it easier to integrate Paraglide with NextJS's i18n routing.

 In your project root, run the following commands and follow the instructions in your terminal.